jxxcarlson/elm-compiler/README.md

         language, file path, line numbers, calls, imports, and docstring.

     --rag-json-pretty
-        As with --rag-json, but easier for humans to read
+        As above, but easier for humans to read.
      ```

   Try these options.
 For example, in `test-files/project1`, do `elmx make --rag-json-pretty src/Main.elm`